nikulkarni/selenium-meetup-boston/README.md

-This is a direct copy of https://github.com/medikoo/impress.js/tree/medikoo-asynchronous-javascript
+This is impress.js presentation template is a direct copy of https://github.com/medikoo/impress.js/tree/medikoo-asynchronous-javascript

 So all credit goes to [@medikoo](https://twitter.com/medikoo) and [impress.js](https://github.com/bartaz/impress.js/)